rjz/code-review-checklist/README.md

 Legibility
 -------------------------------------------

-  - [ ] reinforce patterns esablished by the project, team, and community
+  - [ ] reinforce patterns established by the project, team, and community
   - [ ] follow style guidelines
   - [ ] reuse existing libraries, methods, and types
   - [ ] use suggestive names for functions, variables, and classes